 Aframe, Azoxy 2SC, Quadris, Satori, and Tetraban may be applied by ground, air or chemigation.
 Apply a minimum of 10 gal/A by ground.
-Do not apply more than 24 fl oz/A a year.
+Do not apply more than 24 fl oz/A/season for Aframe, Quadris, and Satori and 27 fl oz/A/season for Azoxy 2SC, and Tetraban.
 Pre-harvest interval is 30 days.
+Aframe, Azoxy 2SC, Quadris, and Satori have a 4 applications/season limit.